Feeling lucky with a life on the waves

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-But while it was something Mr Fisher (54) always knew he wanted to do, his mother could never quite understand it given his propensity for seasickness in his younger years.
+But while it was something Mr Fisher, 54, always knew he wanted to do, his mother could never quite understand it given his propensity for seasickness.

-It took a long time, but he did eventually grow out of it.
+It took a long time, but he eventually grew out of it.

 They started with a 38-foot vessel and worked their way up to the piece de resistance, a 65-foot purpose-built crayfishing boat named Te-Maree, which was launched in Picton last year.

-Primarily designed for crayfishing, Mr Fisher said the couple also wanted it "reasonably comfortable" for when they were holidaying on it, with space to take other couples with them.

-Below deck, there were three bedrooms — two featuring queen-size beds — and an en suite, while another bathroom was on deck for the crew.
+Below deck, there are three bedrooms — two featuring queen-size beds — and an en suite, while another bathroom is on deck for the crew.

-The intention over the next few years was for Mr and Mrs Fisher to live on the boat for two to three months each year, travelling around the country.
+The intention over the next few years is for Mr and Mrs Fisher to live on the boat for two to three months each year, travelling around the country.

 The boat was built in Picton and designed by Wally Edwards, of TCC Boats, with input from retired boat designer Colin Neill, of Waimate, who designed Mr Fisher’s previous boat.

+Many of the boats built in the last several decades for crayfishing had been made at Gough Brothers in Invercargill, but the crew there had been busy building a boat for his cousin at the time and were unable to do it, Mr Fisher said.

-TCC Boats had never built anything like what Mr Fisher envisaged for his business — "so there was nothing for me to compare it with" — and he acknowledged it was "pretty scary".
+TCC Boats had never built anything like what Mr Fisher envisaged for his business — "so there was nothing for me to compare it with".

 But the end product was "way beyond" what he imagined.

+Another benefit of the new boat is a helicopter landing pad.
+All their crayfish are flown from Fiordland to Bluff and the faster the fish get to the factory, the better the product.

-Previously, it had to be rowed ashore, left on a beach and then picked up by helicopter.
+Previously, it was rowed ashore, left on a beach and picked up by helicopter.

 While the boat was being built, Mr Fisher started contemplating landing the helicopter straight on deck.
 After getting the required measurements, he came up with a plan.

-Mr and Mrs Fisher leased most of their quota and, most years, fished between 30-35tonnes of crayfish from Fiordland, where the fishery was "really, really healthy".
+Mr and Mrs Fisher leased most of their quota and, most years, fished between 30 and 35 tonnes of crayfish from Fiordland, where the fishery was "really, really healthy".

 That was a far cry from a few decades ago when the fishery was overfished and "pretty much buggered", which led to major quota cuts and other initiatives, including adjustments to pots to help smaller crayfish escape.